kmassada/gke-ip-alias-test/README.md

 ## Debug

 the goal is outlined with the illustration below.

 ![img](./IpAlias-NodePort-containerPort.png)

-This rule will allow all tcp traffic into nodes all the nodes in the cluster: `gke-$CLUSTER_NAME-$ID-node`, coming from: nodes in the same network with this tag:`gke-$CLUSTER_NAME-client`
+This rule will allow all tcp traffic into nodes all the nodes in the cluster: `gke-$CLUSTER_NAME-$ID-node`, coming from: nodes in the same network with this tag:`gke-$CLUSTER_NAME-client`.

 ```shell
 gcloud compute firewall-rules create "gke-$CLUSTER_NAME-$ID-allow-clients" \